xebia/pwa-workshop/README.md

       workbox.strategies.networkFirst()
     );
     ```
+2. Regenerate the service worker with `generate-sw`
-2. Check the chrome devtools console to verify that workbox is responding to `/news`.
+3. Check the chrome devtools console to verify that workbox is responding to `/news`.
-3. Check the chrome devtools network tab to verify `/news` is fetched by the service worker.
+4. Check the chrome devtools network tab to verify `/news` is fetched by the service worker.
-4. Open the cache section of the `application` tab of the chrome devtools.
+5. Open the cache section of the `application` tab of the chrome devtools.
 Find the `precache` and the `runtime` cache.
 Find the news data in the runtime cache.
-5. Try loading the web app while offline.
-It should show the previously fetched news!
+6. Try loading the web app while offline, by ticking the `Offline` box under `Application` -> `Service Workers`.
+It
+should show the previously fetched news!

 ## Bonus Step 4: Stale while revalidate for slow networks